zarzycki/ExTraTrack/README.md

 To use this code, you *must* have gridded reanalysis or climate model data that contains variables described below.

-**A sample of gridded CFSR data, TC trajectories, and README that reproduces Fig. 4 from Zarzycki et al., (2017) can be downloaded from:** [http://www.colinzarzycki.com/files/CFSR-sample-ExTraTrack.tar.gz](http://www.colinzarzycki.com/files/CFSR-sample-ExTraTrack.tar.gz)
+**A sample of gridded CFSR data (approx. 550 MB), TC trajectories, and README that reproduces Fig. 4 from Zarzycki et al., (2017) can be downloaded from:** [http://www.colinzarzycki.com/files/CFSR-sample-ExTraTrack.tar.gz](http://www.colinzarzycki.com/files/CFSR-sample-ExTraTrack.tar.gz)

 ### Directory structure:

-- Actual ET tracker is in `./et-tracker`.
+- ET tracker is in `./et-tracker`.
-- Functions associated with ET tracker are in `./functions`.
+- Associated functions are in `./functions`.
-- Plotting scripts (if available) are in `./plotting-scripts`.
+- Plotting scripts (sample) are in `./plotting-scripts`.

 ## General procedure